meck/TEIS_formal/doc/CASE_formal_verification.md

 The HDL language chosen needs to be augmented with another language to accurately be able to describe the temporal aspects of the design for the verification tools.
-For this chosen the PSL language as seems to be the option most closely related to VHDL.
+For this document the PSL language was chosen as this is the option most closely related to VHDL.

 It should be noted that the author is a beginner and this an exploration and